sohilluhar/javaapplication1/README.md

 # javaapplication1

-This is minin project implemented in java swing
+This is mini project implemented in java swing

 Postgresql is ued for databased connectivity